vipulnaik/diet-exercise-health/events/2024/2024-09-27-onward-minor-inflammation-of-lower-neck.md

 the bite-like area and an ordinary bandage over the sore/boil/pimple on the lower neck.

+In the evening, I took off the ordinary bandage over the sore/boil/pimple, but kept the water block flex bandage on.
+The water block flex bandage survived my bath without any dislodging.
+Seems like waterproof bandages basically work as advertised when not on the hands!

+## 2024-09-30

+The water block flex bandage appears to have survived overnight and is still intact in the morning.

 ## Muscle strain as a potential explanation

 Currently, the most likely potential explanation is that in the last